ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

  * Interfaces, abstractions, plug-ins, Web API
  * Messaging systems, Queues

+## Make things easy to find
-## Known (Preferably linear) dependencies
+ * Kown (Preferably linear) dependencies
- * Discoverability - how a new developer finds what changes to make on which system(s)
+ * Searchability/Discoverability - how a new developer finds what changes to make on which system(s)
- * Predictability - knowing the impact of software changes throughout a system (domino effect of data streams)
+ * Predictability/Tracability - knowing the impact of software changes throughout a system (domino effect of data streams)
  * Linearity.
 Languages support this in various degrees - in C# you cannot have a project that is referenced by a project it references in the same solution.
 Circular dependencies sound convoluted - because they are!
 In F# the same is true at an even more granular level, where files and code needs to be ordered in order of dependency, akin to how C/C++ would be without the use of forward references.
 Generic functions and Simple data structures at the highest level of the system reduce overall complexity.
 Prefer Composition over Inheritance: Domain Models -&gt; Functions -&gt; More Functions -&gt; Implementations.
 > "It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures." _-Alan J. Perlis_